pareshagrawal2025/holiday-planner-api/README.md

 - Swagger annotations (`@Operation`, `@ApiResponses`, `@Parameter`, `@Tag`, `@Schema`) provide detailed documentation, making the API user-friendly.
 - The code assumes holidays are fetched in the format provided by Nager Date (date in `YYYY-MM-DD` and `localName`).

+# Issues
+- Swager UI is not taking example values in text fields.
+The issue might be related to a bug in springdoc-openapi.
+- This doesn't impact functionality, but it would be good to have example values in text fields for better user experience.
+- We can manually enter values in text fields via configuration but that doesn't look good so skipped it for now.